 - And obviously don't forget about your new set of car speakers!

-How to install car speakers in door?
+How to install car speakers?

 If you have collected all the necessary tools and already have chosen a comfortable place with proper lighting facilities, then you are prepared for your next and most important step!
-I am going to guide you through the step by step process of installing the car door speakers.
+I am going to guide you through the step by step process of installing the best car door speakers.

 Disconnect your car battery (remove the negative cable).

 While installing the speakers, you have to keep your car door wide open.
 So, if you keep your battery connected, you may increase the chance of electric short circuit or extra battery power drainage.
 As a result, it will be safe for you to disconnect the batteries to avoid the risk of getting electrocuted.

 Note: Depending on where you're placing your speakers, anticipate some technical work.